-Most lenders require you to place them on your auto insurance policy as a loss payee so that the insurer will issue any check for repairs (or the totaling of the car) to both you and your lien holder.
+Most lenders require you to place them on your auto insurance policy as a loss payee so that the insurer will issue any check for repairs (or the totaling of the car) to you and your lien holder.

-If the check were made out only to you, your finance agreement would still normally require you to notify your lien holder about the damages and insurance payout.
+If the check were made out only to you, your finance agreement would usually require you to notify your lien holder about the damages and insurance payout.
 Most lenders would mandate you to use the money for the needed repairs; however, you can discuss the issue with your particular lien holder.